TITLE 77: PUBLIC HEALTH

 "HEPA" means a high efficiency particulate air filter capable of trapping and retaining 99.97 percent of particles greater than 0.3 micrometers in mass median aerodynamic equivalent diameter.

-"Lead Abatement" means any activity that will permanently eliminate lead exposure or remove the lead bearing substances in a regulated facility.
+"Lead Abatement" means any approved work practices found in Subpart F that will permanently eliminate lead exposure or remove the lead-bearing substances in a regulated facility.
+(Section 2 of the Act)

-"Lead Inspector" means an individual who has been trained by a Department-approved training program and is licensed by the Department to conduct lead inspections; to sample for the presence of lead in paint, dust, soil, and water; and to conduct compliance investigations.
+"Lead Inspector" means an individual who has been trained by a Department-approved training program and is licensed by the Department to conduct lead inspections; to sample for the presence of lead in paint, dust, soil, and water; and to conduct final clearance evaluations and compliance investigations.
+(Section 2 of the Act)

-"Lead Mitigation" means the remediation of a lead hazard so that a lead bearing substance does not pose an immediate health hazard to humans.
+"Lead Mitigation" means the remediation of a lead hazard so that a lead-bearing substance does not pose an immediate health hazard to humans.
+(Section 2 of the Act)

 "Lead Risk Assessment" means an on-site investigation to determine the existence, nature, severity and location of lead hazards.
-Lead risk assessment includes any lead sampling and visual assessment associated with conducting a lead risk assessment and lead hazard screen as defined in this Section and outlined in Sections 845.215 and 845.220, and all lead sampling associated with compliance investigations defined in this Section and outlined in Section 845.225.
+Lead risk assessment includes any lead sampling and visual assessment associated with conducting a lead risk assessment and lead hazard screen and all lead sampling associated with final clearance evaluations.
+(Section 2 of the Act)

-"Lead Risk Assessor" means an individual who has been trained by a Department-approved training program and is licensed by the Department to conduct lead risk assessments, lead inspection, and lead hazard screens; to sample for the presence of lead in paint, dust, soil and water; and to conduct compliance investigations.
+"Lead Risk Assessor" means an individual who has been trained by a Department-approved training program and is licensed by the Department to conduct lead risk assessments, lead inspections, and lead hazard screens; to sample for the presence of lead in paint, dust, soil and water; and to conduct compliance investigations and final clearance evaluations.
+(Section 2 of the Act)

 "Local Health Department" means the health department or board of health, as recognized by the Department, that has jurisdiction over the particular geographical area in which the person lives.